Skip to content

 Beyond these portentuous points, fugitives could no longer claim asylum by virtue of being on church land.

-The Monkstone in Tynemouth Priory, with no blue plaque
+The Monk Stone in Tynemouth Priory, with no blue plaque

-The Saxon cross known as the Monkstone stood beside a gallows.
-The 1320 Tynemouth Chartulary sourced and discussed in depth here, refers to the prior’s gallows at the Monkstone and The Monthly Chronicle of North Country Lore and Legend, (August 1887 p255), goes into detail regarding the function of this and similar guideposts to medieval pilgrims and refugees.
+The Saxon cross known as the Monk Stone stood beside a gallows.
+The 1320 Tynemouth Chartulary sourced and discussed in depth here, refers to the prior’s gallows at the Monk Stone and The Monthly Chronicle of North Country Lore and Legend, (August 1887 p255), goes into detail regarding the function of this and similar guideposts to medieval pilgrims and refugees.

 “The right of sanctuary was another important privilege possessed by the priory from an early date.
-Tynemouth had its grith or special peace, of which the boundaries, marked by crosses where roads intersected them, probably extended a mile around the priory,* and it is not impossible that the Monk’s Stone near the junction of the roads leading from Tynemouth to Whitlev and to Monkseaton, is a memorial cross removed from the Anglian cemetery to serve in post-Conquest times as a grith cross.
+Tynemouth had its grith or special peace, of which the boundaries, marked by crosses where roads intersected them, probably extended a mile around the priory,* and it is not impossible that the Monk’s Stone near the junction of the roads leading from Tynemouth to Whitley and to Monkseaton, is a memorial cross removed from the Anglian cemetery to serve in post-Conquest times as a grith cross.
 Suspected or convicted felons who crossed the bounds of the grith escaped the penalties of life and limb.
 To these the prior gave his protection, as in the case of Thomas de Carliol, for whom the mayor and good men of Newcastle asked permission to live in his hired house at Tynemouth, as he had been guilty of an assault.”
 A lawless population of grith-men grew up within the limits of sanctuary, whose services were occasionally useful in Scottish wars.
 In 1342 Edward Baliol was empowered to array the grith-men of Tynemouth and other northern sanctuaries, if they were willing to serve at their own expense upon a pardon being granted to them.’
-Occasionally prisoners in Newcastle succeeded in breaking prison and found a safe asylum at Tynemouth, their escape, on at least one occasion, being attributed to the miraculous agency of St. Osvvin.”
+Occasionally prisoners in Newcastle succeeded in breaking prison and found a safe asylum at Tynemouth, their escape, on at least one occasion, being attributed to the miraculous agency of St. Oswin.”

 *As in the case of Hexham,